Photo: Tienda Ayöök, Clay Rabbits

 2019 is the International Year of Indigenous Languages (Año Internacional de las Lenguas Indígenas).

-Suggestions are welcome as we edit and update this page on a regular basis throughout the year.
+Suggestions are welcome as continue to edit and update this page.

 Questions for the organizers

 - What are the hashtags for the 2019 International Year?

 - Will there be a celebration of the International Year of Indigenous Languages on … Biodiversity Day?
 World Environment Day?
 World Tourism Day?